CybNick/CybNick/README.md

 ## `> ls /projects --sort=impact`

-**▶ Enterprise Cybersecurity Homelab — pfSense · Wazuh · VMware**
+**▶ mnclab — Enterprise Cybersecurity Homelab**

-> A fully segmented, enterprise-grade security lab running entirely on a single Windows 11 laptop — mirroring real SOC and enterprise network infrastructure.
+> A fully functional enterprise-grade security environment built on a single laptop, simulating the network architecture, security controls, and monitoring infrastructure of a real multinational corporation.

 | Aspect | Detail |
 |--------|--------|